beresfordt/testMaker/README.md

 # CAVEATS

-It currently does not play nicely with subs which have prototypes, [which you probably shouldn't be using anyway!](http://www.perlmonks.org/?node\_id=861966)

 It currently does not filter out any sub definitions which are contained within pod sections of your class, and probably never will.